 The way this data behaves when aggregated is often overlooked so I thought I’d share a few basic pointers to help avoid falling into the most common data aggregation traps.
-I’m going to run through two examples where aggregation becomes problematic.
+I’m going to run through two examples where data aggregation becomes problematic.
 The first one probably is familiar if you’ve worked with some kind of statistics.

 Data aggregation 101